Skip to main content

 34.

-How does the apparent wind changes as the true wind increases?
+How does the apparent wind change as the true wind increases?

 Answer.

-As the true wind increases, the angle and magnitude of the apparent wind increases.
+As the true wind increases, the angle and magnitude of the apparent wind increase.

 Exercise Group.